Hardware-Assisted Parameterized Circuit Execution: Validation, Benchmarking, and Characterization

-In Figs.~\ref{fig:cb}(c) and (d), we profile the time it takes to perform CB on the host and control systems based on experiment parameters described in Appendix~\ref{subsec:paramcb}.
-We observe that PCE provides a $252\times$ speedup for the compile stage and a $187\times$ speedup for the assemble stage on the host computer.
-These values are greater than for RB because CB typically requires more circuits than RB (due to the need to prepare and measure different bases).
-On the control side, we observe a $100\times$ speedup for loading the circuits, but we have the additional cost of loading the parameters onto the FPGA.
-Altogether, we observe a $5\times$ speedup in the classical side of performing CB and a $1.8\times$ speedup for the overall run time, as shown in \fig\ref{fig:cb}(g).
-As mentioned in RB, the CB is also affected by the read which is $28\%$ of the overall classical time as given in Table~\ref{tab:summary}, and the runtime which constitutes for $44\%$ of the total execution time.
-Moreover, similar to RB, the classical run time improvement gets larger as we scale the number of qubits from 2 -- 8.
+Figures~\ref{fig:rb}(e) and (f) show the results for software-based and PCE-based CB when scaling the number of qubits from $2$ to $8$, using the experiment parameters described in Appendix~\ref{subsec:paramcb}.
+As shown in Figure~\ref{fig:cb}(g), the compilation time speedup increases with the number of qubits, ranging from $109\times$ for $2$ qubits to $273\times$ for $8$ qubits.
+This improvement is due to the large number of structurally-equivalent circuits in CB, which PCE can efficiently handle.
+Overall, we observe a $4.2\times$ --- $5.3\times$ speedup in the classical processing time and a $1.8\times$ speedup for the total runtime, as shown in Figure~\ref{fig:cb}(h).
+As was in the case of RB, the CB performance is affected by the data read-back time, which constitutes $28\%$ of the overall classical time, and the circuit runtime, which accounts for $44\%$ of the total execution time.
+Moreover, as with RB, the classical runtime improvement with PCE becomes more significant as the number of qubits scale from 2 to 8.
+This demonstrates the remarkable scalability and efficiency of the hardware-assisted PCE design, particularly for larger quantum systems.